 Participating Restaurants to Offer Specials July 31 through August 15

-The Baltimore County Office of Tourism and Promotion, the Baltimore County Chamber of Commerce, and Sysco are pleased to announce the tenth Baltimore County Restaurant Week beginning on Friday, July 31.
+The Baltimore County Office of Tourism and Promotion, the Baltimore County Chamber of Commerce, and Sysco are pleased to announce the 10th Baltimore County Restaurant Week beginning on Friday, July 31.
 Fifty-eight Baltimore County restaurants have joined the summer promotion.